brucewu16899/docker/README.md

 Installation using Vagrant
 -------------------------

 Both virtualbox and AWS is supported.
+AWS needs some special setup, see below.

 ```
 # Start VM